watson-developer-cloud/speech-android-sdk/README.md

 Watson Speech Android SDK
 =====================

-The Watson Speech SDK for the Android platform enables an easy and lightweight interaction with the Bluemix Watson Speech To Text and Text To Speech services.
-The SDK includes support for recording and streaming audio in real time to the STT service while receving a transcript of the audio as you speak.
-This project includs an example application that showcases the interaction with both the STT and TTS Watson services in the cloud.
+The Watson Speech SDK for the Android platform enables an easy and lightweight interaction with the Bluemix Watson Speech-To-Text (STT) and Text-To-Speech (TTS) services.
+The SDK includes support for recording and streaming audio in real time to the STT service while receiving a transcript of the audio as you speak.
+This project includes an example application that showcases the interaction with both the STT and TTS Watson services in the cloud.

-The current version of the sdk uses a minSdkVersion of 9, while the example application uses a minSdkVersion of 16.
+The current version of the SDK uses a minSdkVersion of 9, while the example application uses a minSdkVersion of 16.

 Table of Contents